HDOC format description

 PANELS

 Optionally HDOC may have panels section.
-It is responsible for header and footer which are standardised and will look the same on all websites.
-You as an author can only specify colors, main logo or website name, and a list of links.
-It may also contain link to a paired web page (usually used for comments).
+It is responsible for top and bottom panels which are standardised and will look the same on all websites.
+You as an author can only specify main logo or website name, and a list of links.
+It may also contain link to a paired web page (if some interactivity is needed) and/or a link to comments in JSON format.
+Paired web page or a list of comments will appear on the side panel.

 Root Element: <panels>